-Before I get to talking about how amazing these green onion / scallion pancakes are, I’d like to take a shot at collecting many thoughts from the past month– thoughts that need to be shared “out-loud” with you.
+Before I get to talking about how amazing this scallion pancakes recipe is, I’d like to take a shot at collecting many thoughts from the past month– thoughts that need to be shared “out-loud” with you.
 They’re updates on life, a behind-the-scenes project, and much more.
 I’ll do my best not to leave anything out, but if I do, I’ll most likely remember for my next post.

 So, before anything, I’d like to share one of the behind-the-scenes projects I’ve been helping work on with Anita and Stephanie, two very talented folks that you may already know.
 It’s an idea that Anita and Stephanie created over dessert one day– Sated Magazine.
 A lot of hard work and love has been poured into the beautiful design, photography, and writings for the magazine.
 The first issue is about one of my favorite subjects– dark chocolate!

 I cannot share more than I have about the first issue (hey, you get this great scallion pancake recipe!), as we’d all like to leave you a bit surprised, but I can say this much: the big launch for the magazine is soon, and we’d love if you could start following the Sated Magazine Blog, the official Sated Magazine Twitter feed, and of course, be sure to sign-up for the Sated Magazine Mailing List.
 Once we have copies hot-off-the-press, we’ll be sure to let you know, so you can order yourself (and your friends) some copies!

 The last time we spoke, I mentioned that I’d be taking a trip to San Francisco; I’d like to thank all of you who wrote in and sent me great lists of places to dine at and visit!
 The trip was wonderfully productive and inspiring.
 I met with so many great folks: Julie, Irvin & A.J., Kimberley, Heidi, Stephanie, Prerna, Anita, Sabrina, Greg, Pamela, Shauna, and of course– the great folks at Chronicle Books and Driscoll’s Berries!
 I dined at many great places, and I found myself at The Ferry Building a couple times each day.